Transportation Engineering

 Overview

-A TSDC can be included in the final calculation of building permit fees for residential and commercial projects, if applicable.
+A TSDC may be included in the final calculation of building permit fees for residential and commercial projects, if applicable.

-• Any new single-family residence, accessory dwelling unit or manufactured home is assessed a TSDC.
+• New single-family residence, accessory dwelling unit (ADUs) and manufactured homes are assessed a TSDC.

-• Replacement dwellings are not charged a TSDC.
-County staff may require a replacement dwelling agreement to confirm the prior residence.
+• Replacement dwellings are not assessed a TSDC; a replacement dwelling agreement may be required to confirm prior residence.

-• Residential accessory structures (garages, shops, etc.) are not charged a TSDC.
+• Residential accessory structures (e.g., garages, shops) are not assessed a TSDC.

-• A guest home, as defined by ordinance, is not assessed a TSDC.
+• A guest home, as defined by ordinance, are not assessed a TSDC.

-For more information, contact Wendi Coryell at wendicor@clackamas.us, 503-742-4657 or in Transportation Engineering on the third floor of the Development Services Building, 150 Beavercreek Road, Oregon City, OR 97045.
+For more information or questions, please submit your request using the DTD-Transportation SDC by email at dtdtranssdc@clackamas.us or in person at Clackamas County’s Transportation Engineering Department on the third floor of the Development Services Building, 150 Beavercreek Road, Oregon City, OR 97045.

 Residential permits